uboslinux/ubos-docs/sphinx/developers/app-test.rst

 (see `GladIWasHereTest1.pm here <https://github.com/uboslinux/ubos-toyapps/blob/master/gladiwashere/tests/GladIWasHere1Test.pm>`_)

-This will go through a series of steps deploying ``gladiwashere`` on your local device, interacting with the app by filling out a guestbook entry, backing up the app data, undeploying the app, re-deploying and restoring from backup.
+This will go through a series of steps deploying ``gladiwashere`` on your local device, interacting with the :term:`App` by filling out a guestbook entry, backing up the :term:`App` data, undeploying the :term:`App`, re-deploying and restoring from backup.

 The exact steps depend on the test plan you are using.
 To see available test plans,
 execute:

 .. code-block:: none

-   > webapptest listtestplans
+   % webapptest listtestplans
    backup-all-states  - Creates a local backup file for each State. default            - Walks through all States and Transitions, and attempts to backup and restore each State. deploy-only        - Only tests whether the application can be installed.